victoriaalvarezcidgt/Decision-making-models/04__Documentation/03__Random_Forest.md

 <div id = "mathematics">
 <h2 align = "left"> Mathematical Representation  </h2>

-A random forest model is a classifier composed of multiple trees of length $k$, as
+A random forest model is a classifier composed of multiple trees.
+If the number of decision trees, then the collection of tree classifiers is defined as

 $$
   \begin{align*}